 The muscles used for sucking and swallowing are also affected and this may cause difficulty with feeding and weight gain.
 Difficulty with swallowing can increase the risk of fluids, or food, passing into the lungs (aspiration) which can cause choking and, in some cases,pneumonia.

 Is there a treatment or cure?

-At present there is no cure for SMA, and no treatment that will repair the damage to the lower motor neurones or reverse the weakening of the muscles.
-However there is a range of options aimed at managing symptoms, reducing complications of weakness and maintaining the best quality of life for as long as possible.
+At present there is one approved treatment for SMA, Spinraza™.
+Its availability varies from country to country.
+There is also a range of options aimed at managing symptoms, reducing complications of weakness and maintaining the best quality of life for as long as possible.

 The impact of a diagnosis of SMA Type 1 on families is enormous.
-Parents should be offered ongoing support with emotional, practical and financial issues following the diagnosis of their baby (see section ‘What other help is available’).
+Parents should be offered ongoing support with emotional, practical and financial issues following the diagnosis of their baby.

 Parents should also be offered a referral for genetic counselling to help understand how SMA is passed on and the chances of other children being affected.
 Genetic counselling also provides the opportunity to discuss choices for future pregnancies.

 Good respiratory management is important to provide comfort and reduce complications of muscle weakness.
 An overview of respiratory management in SMA can be found in the booklet ‘Standards of Care for Spinal Muscular Atrophy – the family guide’ published by TREAT-NMD.
 This booklet can be obtained from the TREAT-NMD website.